caudaz/robotND2-proj4/README.md

 <br><br>

-Task#2 reached 80% accuracy at around 340 episodes and 90% at around 930 episodes:
+Task#2 reached 80% accuracy at around 340 episodes:
 ![](./media/task2.png)
+Task#2 reached 90% accuracy at around 930 episodes:
 ![](./media/task2_90perc.png)

 ## DISCUSSION ##

-The SLAM algorithm utilized is very computationally intensive.
-However, for an enviroment such as the kitchen world, using an Intel i7 processor, there were no delays in the processing of the loop closures and creating the maps.

-The point of view of the robot sensors (RGBD  and Lidar) will determine how the maps look like.
+It took a much shorter number of episodes to reach task#1 than to reach task#2.
+The reason is the amount of contact area for task#1 was higher than for task#2 which was only the gripper.